elemental-lf/benji/README.rst

 Status
 ------

-**The current master branch is not compatible with the old master branch of 10/05/2018 and earlier and there is no migration path.
-The last commit supporting the old data structures is available under the tag master-20181005 if you need it.
-I'm sorry for any inconveniences this may cause but please also remember that Benji is still in its infancy.**

 Benji is currently somewhere between alpha and beta quality I think.
 It passes all included tests.
 The documentation isn't completely up-to-date, especially in regard to the new unified filter syntax.
-The Helm chart is currently work in progress.

 Benji requires **Python 3.6.5 or newer** because older Python versions have some shortcomings in the ``concurrent.futures`` implementation which lead to an